 What is a Child and Adolescent Psychiatrist?

-Dr Llewellyn and Dr Jessop are accomplished Child and Adolescent Psychiatrists.
-Dr Steele is currently completing her Advanced Training in Child and Adolescent Psychiatry.
-This means that in addition to General Psychiatry training, Dr Llewellyn, Dr Jessop and Dr Steele have undergone further study and completed Advanced Training in a range of behavioural or emotional disorders which become apparent in childhood and adolescence including:
+Dr Llewellyn is a Child and Adolescent Psychiatrist.
+This means that in addition to General Psychiatry training, Dr Llewellyn has undergone further study and completed Advanced Training in a range of behavioural or emotional disorders which become apparent in childhood and adolescence including:

 - Learning and Communication Disorders (for example, Language Disorders, Stuttering)